Skip to Main Content

 Vice President of Marketing & Communications, Samaritan Health Services

-Schauer leads Samaritan’s systemwide marketing and communications team, supporting strategic engagement with employees, providers, patients, partners and consumers.
+Schauer leads Samaritan’s systemwide Marketing & Communications team, supporting strategic engagement with employees, providers, patients, partners and consumers.

 Schauer earned a bachelor’s degree in English and journalism from Auburn University and a master’s in business administration from Pacific University.